Poetry about cricket: Poems

 The satirical magazine Punch printed a poem following a particularly slow and boring innings by William Scotton.
 It mimicked Tennyson's "Break, break, break".

 When Alfred Mynn died in 1861, William Jeffrey Prowse penned a poem in his memory.
 The Australian poet Les Murray wrote "The Aboriginal Cricketer".
 One of the most famous pieces of nostalgic rose-tinted poems is "Vitaï Lampada" by Sir Henry Newbolt.
 The very short "A Cricket Poem" by Harold Pinter encapsulates the mood and nostalgia common to lovers of cricket.
 Roy Harper penned a poem for English cricketer Graeme Fowler's benefit event, "Three Hundred Words".
 Australian poet Damian Balassone often employs cricket themes, such as in the poem "Strange Dismissal", which appears in Quadrant magazine.

 Cricket features, albeit briefly, in late-Victorian poet A. E. Housman's most famous collection of somewhat gloomy poems A Shropshire Lad, published in 1896, including "Poem XVII".
 Poet Alan Ross wrote the poem "Test Match At Lord's".
 Herbert Farjeon wrote the poem "The Old Pavilion Bell".
+Norman Gale published several collections on cricket: Cricket Songs (1894), More Cricket Songs (1905), Messrs Bat and Ball (1930), and Close of Play (1936).
+Ted Hughes, Simon Rae, Hugo Williams, John Arlott and Simon Armitage have written cricket poems.

+In 2006 poet SJ Litherland published a collection of poems about former England captain Nasser Hussain titled The Homage.
+The book was nominated for Cricket Book of the Year in 2007.

+A Cricket Poetry Award started in 2009 has been run in Australia.
+Andy Kissane's "The Catch" won the inaugural award.
+"Boxing Day Test" by Cecilia White won the award for 2011.